-The USEITI MSG has decided not to conduct a reconciliation of extractive industries revenue reported by U.S. government and U.S. companies for 2017 due to its judgement that the reconciliation process is redundant with established audit and assurance procedures and controls in place in the United States3.
+The USEITI MSG has decided not to conduct a reconciliation of extractive industries revenue reported by U.S. government and U.S. companies for 2017 due to its judgement that the reconciliation process is redundant with established audit and assurance procedures and controls in place in the United States6.
 Instead, the USEITI MSG has decided to use the UDR to document controls in place in the contextual narrative as it believes the UDR process will continue to be comprehensive, timely, and accurate.
-The USEITI MSG plans to make the UDR existing DOI process with its third party audit firm provides the level of reconciliation that is meaningful and that Deloitte's work was redundant, but we did NOT decide not to reconcile.
+The USEITI MSG plans to make the UDR publicly available via existing sources, except where current laws or regulations prohibit data disclosure.